skills17/euroskills-web-development-2023/src/modules/module-b/INSTRUCTIONS.md

 It is possible to use additional libraries in the frontend for interactivity, but rendering must be performed by the server-side framework, and _not_ by a client-side framework calling an API.

-The project does not have a database yet and it is therefore also in the scope of this task to come up with a new database design and import a provided CSV file with partial example data.
+The project does not have a database yet, and it is therefore also in the scope of this task to come up with a new database design and import a provided CSV file with partial example data.

 As this website will be publicly exposed, it must implement the OWASP guidelines.

 ## Competitor Information

-Module B will be assessed using the latest stable version of Google Chrome.
+Module B will be assessed using the provided version of Google Chrome.
 Different security aspects will be tested.

 The design of the website is not important in this first iteration.